maxp-hover/Gemmy/README.md

 It is on RubyGems.
 Because there is an existing gem named `gemmy`, the name passed to `gem install` is `gemmyrb`.
 But `require 'gemmy'` is still used.

-RubyGems hosts the YARD documentation at [http://www.rubydoc.info/gems/gemmyrb](http://www.rubydoc.info/gems/gemmyrb), but it's only updated when I push a new gem version.
-So the version on Github's master branch might contain undocumented functionality.
-I'll try to keep the RubyGems version up-to-date though.
+RubyGems hosts the YARD documentation at [http://www.rubydoc.info/gems/gemmyrb](http://www.rubydoc.info/gems/gemmyrb), but it's only updated when I remember to run `yard`.

-YARD is not the best for a birds-eye overview.
-For that, see the following
-documents:

-**Note!
-The following links won't work if you're reading this on rubydoc.info**

-**Follow the links from http://github.com/maxpleaner/gemmy instead**
+**Follow the links from http://github.com/maxpleaner/gemmy, not rubydoc**

 - _Loading the gem's code in different scopes_
   - [examples/01_using_as_refinement.rb](./examples/01_using_as_refinement.rb)